-While EdgePresence’s micro edge data centers can support power densities of 15+ kW per cabinet, the company notes that its average customer usage is 3 kW per cabinet.
+While these micro edge data centers can support power densities of over 15 kW per cabinet, average customer usage is only 3 kW per cabinet.
 As a reference point, a typical enterprise data center realizes average power densities of 6 to 12 kW per cabinet.
-Eventually, power density could become more important for micro edge data centers given that space is scarce and expensive, at pricing of $300+ per kW per month.
+Eventually, power density could become more important for micro edge facilities given that space is scarce and expensive – at pricing of more than $300 per kW per month.

-To build, deliver, and install one of EdgePresence’s micro edge data centers, total costs range from $500,000 to $1+ million, depending on the size of the facility.
+To build, deliver, and install one of these micro edge data centers, total costs range from $500,000 to $1+ million, depending on the size of the facility.

-For more details on the technical specifications of EdgePresence’s micro edge data center, check-out the company’s walkthrough tour in the video below:
+For more details on the technical specifications, check-out the walkthrough tour in this video:

 Edge Data Center Companies

-Edge data center companies referenced below include those building and using edge data centers:
+Edge data center companies include those building and using the facilities:

 Who is Building Edge Data Centers?

-Large data center operators including Equinix, Digital Realty, CoreSite, and Cyxtera operate in urban (Tier I) interconnection markets.
+Large data center operators including Equinix, Digital Realty, CoreSite, and Cyxtera operate in urban (Tier I) data center markets.
 By definition, these facilities are located outside of the metro edge, in suburban (Tier II/III) markets, and the mobile edge at C-RAN hubs and the base of cell towers.

 However, these large data center operators market their “edge” capabilities on the premise of reaching large populations rapidly.
 For example, Equinix states that 80% of the population of North America, Western Europe, and most Asia-Pacific metros, are within a 10 millisecond round trip of its data centers.
 While CoreSite’s United States portfolio of data centers covers 75% of U.S. businesses with latency of 5 milliseconds or less.

-- Metro Edge: AtlasEdge, Cologix, Compass Datacenters, DartPoints, DataBank, EdgeConneX, Evoque, Flexential, Leading Edge Data Centres, T5 Data Centers, TierPoint
+- Metro Edge: AtlasEdge, Cologix, DartPoints, DataBank, Edge Centres, EdgeConneX, Evoque, Flexential, Leading Edge Data Centres, T5 Data Centers, TierPoint

 - Mobile Edge (Micro Edge Data Centers): EdgePresence, Vapor IO